 Timelapse¶

 A Smart Client workspace plugin that generates timelapse videos from recorded camera footage.
-Select one or more cameras, pick a time range, and the plugin encodes them into an MP4 video, and plays the result directly inside the Smart Client.
-Supports stitching up to 9 cameras into a single grid layout.
+Select one or more cameras, pick a time range, choose between Continuous or Event-based sampling, and the plugin encodes the result into an MP4 and plays it back inside the Smart Client.
+Supports stitching up to 9 cameras into a single grid.

 Quick Start¶